Next call for applications will be in the Spring of 2016 for the 2016 program. Call for Applications will be in January

 Welcome to the homepage for the National Science Foundation Research Experience for Undergraduates in Civil Conflict Management and Peace Science at the University of North Texas.
-The Summer 2014 REU WILL take place this summer June 2 to July 26 2014.
-The call for applications is NOW OPEN.
+The Summer 2015 REU WILL take place this summer June 8 to July 30 2015.